slicervm/docs.slicervm.com/docs/tasks/share-files-with-nfs.md

 # Share files between host and VM with NFS

+Neither Firecracker nor Cloud Hypervisor support "shared folders" natively, but it is on the immediate roadmap to add this capability to the `slicer-agent`.

-[NFS](https://wiki.archlinux.org/title/NFS) (Network File System) provides a simple way to share files between your host machine and Slicer VMs.
+For the time being, one of the most convenient options is to use [NFS (Network File System)](https://en.wikipedia.org/wiki/Network_File_System) to share files between your host machine and Slicer VMs.
 This is particularly useful for development workflows, data processing, or when you need persistent storage that survives VM restarts.

+You should also consider [`slicer cp`](/tasks/copy-files) as an alternative to NFS, along with a self-hosted S3 server and SSH-based solutions like sshfs, sftp, scp and restic.

 This example shows you how to set up an NFS server on your host machine and mount it from within a Slicer VM.